Ozark, Alabama

 Ozark is a city in and the county seat of Dale County, Alabama.
 As of the 2010 census, the population of the city was 14,907.

 Ozark is the principal city of the Ozark Micropolitan Statistical Area, as well as a part of the Dothan-Ozark Combined Statistical Area.
-Ozark was originally a part of Enterprise–Ozark micropolitan area before being split, and for a longer while was originally part of the Dothan-Enterprise-Ozark combined statistical area but Enterprise is now its own separate primary statistical area in later censuses.
+Ozark was originally a part of Enterprise–Ozark micropolitan area before being split, and for a longer while was part of the Dothan-Enterprise-Ozark combined statistical area but Enterprise later became its own separate primary statistical area in later censuses.
 Fort Rucker, the primary flight training base for Army Aviation, abuts Ozark.

 History

 The Ozark area was originally inhabited by the Muscogee people.
 It is said that Ozark received its name after a traveler visited and was reminded of the Ozark Mountains in Arkansas.

 The first known European settler in Ozark was John Merrick Sr., a veteran of the Revolutionary War, in 1822.
 In honor of him, the town was named Merricks.
 It was later changed to Woodshop, which was its name when the town received its post office.
 The first appearance of the name Ozark was in 1855, when the citizens requested a name change.

 The county seat was moved from Newton to Ozark 1870.

 Ozark is home to four sites listed on the National Register of Historic Places: the Claybank Log Church, the Samuel Lawson Dowling House, the Old Train Depot, and the J. D. Holman House.